Askaholic/CBD-Database/README.md

 #### Style Guidelines
 - Use soft tabs set at **4 spaces**.
 - Use single quotes for strings unless intentionally injecting variables
+- Use the same name for associated controller and view names.
+(For example if the controller is called `foo.php`, then the view must also be called `foo.php`)

 ### Pulling latest changes
 A lot of times you will want to pull the latest changest from the main repo.
 The easiest way to do